XianGrim/ultimatexr.io/content/docs/programming-guide/manipulation/uxrgrabbableobject.md

 ## Events
 These are events raised during object interactions, allowing custom logic to be executed when objects are grabbed, released, or placed, as well as when constraints are applied.

+Refer to the [Events](/docs/programming-guide/manipulation/events#uxrgrabmanagerdocsprogramming-guidemanipulationuxrgrabmanager-events) guide for a full description.

 - `ConstraintsApplying`
   Raised when constraints are about to be applied to the object.